rjabaker/WarBots-StrategyTester/README.md

 		+ most notable functions are Coach::update(SSL_DetectionFrame newFrame) and Strat::implement(), remember that players CANNOT modify these functions (or this file entirely)
 		+ update will send the new DetectionFrame into coach memory and update positions in FieldState, analysis() (player defined) is called to invoke player's strategy
 + tester/player/
+	- playerBlueSample.h
+		+ contains derived strategy classes used by blue player
-	- playerBlue.cpp
+	- playerBlueSample.cpp
+		+ contains the definition of blue player's strategies
 		+ contains the analysis function definition for BlueCoach
-		+ players change this file to create their own strategies and invoke them
+	- playerYellowSample.h
+		+ contains derived strategy classes used by yellow player
-	- playerYellow.cpp
+	- playerYellowSample.cpp
+		+ contains the definition of yellow player's strategies
 		+ contains the analysis function definition for YellowCoach
-		+ players change this file to create their own strategies and invoke them